danielnbarbosa/angela/results/gym/supermariobros.md

 #### Notes

 - Use the meta version (`ppaquette/meta-SuperMarioBros-Tiles-v0`) of the Super Mario environments to avoid environment restarting on death.
 Instead just reset environment.
+However this has the unfortunate side effect of restarting Mario from the start of the last finished level vs the beginning of World 1-1.
 - Set the max timesteps to beyond the level timeout (~4000 steps) to avoid episode terminating without death, otherwise it gets frozen.
 - The environment expects 6 different simultaneous inputs, but many combinations are not useful (e.g. left and right) so the action_map defines only the useful combinations.
 - Random agent averages score of 40 over 10 rollouts.